tdviet/fedcloudclient/_sources/FAQ.rst.txt

     $ bash install_certs.sh

-2. *fedcloudclient* frozen during initialization (mainly on virtual machines at some sites)
+2. *FedCloud client* frozen during initialization (mainly on virtual machines at some sites)

 It is a known problem of *libsodium* which is used by *oidc-agent* Python library.
 The problem is described `here <https://doc.libsodium.org/usage#sodium_init-stalling-on-linux>`_.
 Check the entropy on the VMs by executing command